ibm-cloud-docs/RegistryImages/ibm-backup-restore/index.md

 2. Create a backup pod from the **ibm-backup-restore** image.
 To access the data in the PV, you must mount the PVC that binds the PV to your backup pod.
 The following example creates a backup pod that runs a daily incremental backup.
 To create a backup with different settings, review a full list of [environment variable options](#reference_backup_restore).</br>
    **Important:** The **ibm-backup-restore** image must be deployed in a single pod and cannot be used as part of a Kubernetes deployment.

-   To view the image, target the global registry by running the `bx cr region-set global` command.
-Then, run `bx cr images --include-ibm` to list IBM public images.
+   To view the image, target the global registry by running the `ibmcloud cr region-set global` command.
+Then, run `ibmcloud cr images --include-ibm` to list IBM public images.
    {: tip}

    ```